Alan-Jowett/ctsTraffic/docs/ctsMediaStream_interactions.md

 **Notes / observations**
 - **Who owns what:** `ctsMediaStreamServerImpl` manages global vectors:
     - `g_listeningSockets`, `g_connectedSockets`, `g_acceptingSockets`, `g_awaitingEndpoints`.
-  - `ctsMediaStreamServerListeningSocket` performs low-level recv and directly calls `ctsMediaStreamServerImpl::Start(...)` when it parses a START message.
+    - `ctsMediaStreamServerListeningSocket` performs low-level recv and forwards raw packets to the server via a callback (`m_packetCallback`).
+The server implements `OnPacketReceived(...)` which parses packets and invokes `Start(...)` for START messages.
+    - `g_connectedSockets` is now an `std::unordered_map` keyed by `ctl::ctSockaddr` for O(1)
+      lookups instead of a vector scan.
   - `ctsMediaStreamServerConnectedSocket` owns per-connection timers and scheduling.

- **Direct coupling points (before refactor / remaining):**
+**Direct coupling points (after refactor / remaining):**
- - The listening socket still directly invokes the static `Server::Start(...)` API.
+- The listening socket is protocol-agnostic and forwards raw datagrams via an injected callback (`m_packetCallback`) — parsing and decision logic now live in `Server::OnPacketReceived`.
 - The connected socket no longer depends on a server-supplied `ConnectedSocketIo` functor — its send logic is self-contained in `ctsMediaStreamServerConnectedSocket::PerformIo()`.
- - ServerImpl still holds and mutates the global connection vectors protected by a single lock, making the server the central coordinator and a hotspot for coupling.
+- `ServerImpl` still holds and mutates the global connection containers (now including an unordered_map for `g_connectedSockets`) protected by a single lock, making the server the central coordinator and potential contention hotspot.

 **Suggestions to reduce coupling**
-- Introduce interfaces/events: make `ListeningSocket` emit a "StartReceived" event (interface) instead of calling `Server::Start(...)` directly.
-Inject a `IStartHandler` into listeners.
+- Introduce interfaces/events: the current change injects a callback; consider defining a small interface (e.g., `IListenerHandler::OnPacketReceived(...)`) if you prefer compile-time decoupling over `std::function`.
 - Replace global vectors with an injected ConnectionManager (interface) to avoid static globals and allow unit-testable, pluggable implementations.
  - Use a factory or builder to create `ConnectedSocket` instances (inject `IConnectedSocketFactory`),